-- Students are eligible for ONLY one tuition reduction award, not a combination. - Students who elect to pay in annual installments qualify for a 12% discount. - MLitt graduates who enroll in DPhil/PhD program within one year of program completion qualify for a \$7,000.00 reduction on the DPhil/PhD program; within two years of program completion, a \$5,000 discount is available. - Work Study Student Positions: full or half-time tuition positions are available.
+- Tuition Reductions and Awards are applied to full and part-time programs only. - Students are eligible for ONLY one tuition reduction award, not a combination. - Part-Time students are ineligible for Tuition Reduction Grants or additional tuition discounts. - Students who elect to pay in annual installments qualify for a 12% discount. - MLitt graduates who enroll in DPhil/PhD program within one year of program completion qualify for a \$8,000.00 reduction on the DPhil/PhD program. - Work Study Student Positions: full or half-time tuition positions are available.